-Information on this page refers to reporting both internally to your school and to external authorities.
+The following Information is on reporting both internally to your school and to external authorities.

 Reporting internally alone does not mean that your mandatory reporting obligations have been met.

-The staff member who has formed a reasonable belief regarding child abuse or neglect must also report to DHHS Child Protection or Victoria Police if the child is in immediate risk of harm.
+The staff member who has formed a reasonable belief regarding child abuse or neglect must also report to the Department of Families, Fairness and Housing (DFFH) Child Protection or Victoria Police if the child is in immediate risk of harm.